azuredevcollege/trainingdays/day6/challenges/challenge3.md

 round-trip min/avg/max = 0.069/0.112/0.158 ms
 ```

-As you can see, now the containers that are connected to the same user-defined bridge network can communicate with each other and resolve each other's name.
+As you can see, containers that are connected to the same user-defined bridge network can communicate with each other and resolve each other's name.
 But let's try to create another container on the default bridge network and try to access this container.

 Open a second terminal window.
 Type: